 Accommodated Testing: Instructors

-The Disability Resouce Center testing office is dedicated to providing resources to instructors for inclusive and accessible testing.
+The Disability Resouce Center testing office is dedicated to providing resources to instructors for accessible testing.
 We encourage instructors to facilitate testing accommodations in the student’s typical learning environment (such as in-class or online) whenever possible.

 Students who are unable to test in their typical learning environment can schedule in-person testing with our office through the G-ATR Testing Portal.
 As a best practice, please provide the instructions for your exams in our G-ATR Testing Portal at the beginning of each semester.
 You will be notified if one of your students requests to complete their exam at the Disability Resouce Center.